PeiranLi0930/Comprehensive_DL_Tutor/README.md

 This program includes:
   - Machine Learning Specialization
+  - Matrix Methods in Data Mining and Pattern Recognition (A new viewpoint of ML problems)
   - Deep Learning Specialization
   - Deep Learning in Computer Vision
   - The Collection of Relavant Papers